3 Environment Setup

 - navigate up your folder tree by clicking on higher level folders in the path bar.

-On a Mac, the path bar is hidden by default.
-You can change this default by clicking View -> Show Path Bar in the Finder menu options.
-The path will appear at the bottom of the screen.
-Navigate up your folder structure by clicking on folders in the path bar.
-Copy the path address by right clicking on the path and selecting “Copy path.”
+On a Mac in the Finder application, the path bar is hidden by default.
+You can change this default by opening Finder and clicking View -> Show Path Bar in the Finder menu options.
+The path will appear at the bottom of the Finder application window.
+Navigate your folder structure by clicking on folders in the path bar.
+Copy the path address by right (secondary click) clicking on the path and selecting “Copy path.”

-On a PC, the path bar is always visible.
-Navigate up your folder structure by clicking on folders in the path bar.
+On a PC, the path bar is always visible in the upper portion of the File Explorer application.
+Navigate your folder structure by clicking on folders in the path bar.
 Copy the path address by clicking into the blank white space next to the path bar and pressing Ctrl+c.

 Additional information on organizing your files can be found in “File Management” > “File Structure”.